Information Spillover in Multiple Zero-sum Games: Main Result 2: Necessary Condition for the Upper End of to be Attained in Equilibrium

 We call the strategies just defined \textit{standard optimal strategies}.
 In contrast to these standard optimal strategies, for which there is revelation of information on path of play, we now construct equilibrium strategies for both players for which \textit{no information is revealed on path}.
 The idea for the construction of these strategies is simple.
 Both players play a deterministic sequence of actions as long as the other plays it.
 This deterministic sequence is supported by punishment strategies, in the sense that if any player deviates from his sequence of actions, the other player starts to play the punishment strategy forever.
 Let us first define the deterministic path of play for this example: the deterministic sequence of actions is defined by $((i^t_B, j^t_B))^{\infty}_{t=1} = ((U,R), (U,M), (U,R), (U,M),...)$; so the uninformed player alternates between $R$ (right column) and $M$ (middle column), whereas the informed player plays $U$ at every stage.
 For each state $k_B \in \{1,2\}$, the payoff (to the informed player) obtained from this path of play is: This implies the ex-ante payoff to the informed player is also $1 = \text{Cav}(v_B)(1/2)$.
 In case any player deviates from his prescribed sequence of actions, the other player can observe the deviation and play from the next stage onwards his standard optimal strategy in $G_B(1/2)$, which guarantees that a deviation is not profitable.
 As mentioned, the strategies just defined are also a (uniform) equilibrium in $G_B(1/2)$, but reveal no information on path of play.

-\section{Second Main Result: Necessary Condition for the Upper End of $I(p^0)$ to be Attained in Equilibrium}
+\section{Main Result 2: Necessary Condition for the Upper End of $I(p^0)$ to be Attained in Equilibrium}

 Theorem \ref{nec condition} is the main result of this section.
-Intuitively, it shows that equilibria which pay the upper end of $I(p^0)$ to the informed player imply a particular type of signaling procedure.
-Theorem \ref{nec condition} can therefore be viewed as a constraint to the signaling strategies an informed player might play in an equilibrium paying the upper end of $I(p^0)$.
+Intuitively, it shows that equilibria which pay the upper end of $I(p^0)$ to the informed player imply a particular type of signalling procedure.
+Theorem \ref{nec condition} can therefore be viewed as a constraint to the signalling strategies an informed player might play in an equilibrium paying the upper end of $I(p^0)$.
 Presenting the formal statement of the Theorem requires some preliminary definitions.